Endo International (NASDAQ:ENDP) Updates FY 2021 Earnings Guidance

-Endo International (NASDAQ:ENDP) (TSE:ENL) updated its FY 2021 earnings guidance on Thursday.
-The company provided earnings per share guidance of $2.800-$2.850 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.330.
+Endo International (NASDAQ:ENDP) (TSE:ENL) issued an update on its FY 2021 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $2.800-$2.850 for the period, compared to the Thomson Reuters consensus estimate of $2.330.
 The company issued revenue guidance of $2.90 billion-$2.94 billion, compared to the consensus revenue estimate of $2.79 billion.

-Several equities analysts recently issued reports on the stock.
-Zacks Investment Research raised shares of Endo International from a hold rating to a buy rating and set a $4.75 price objective on the stock in a report on Tuesday, November 2nd.
-Piper Sandler lowered shares of Endo International from an overweight rating to a neutral rating and cut their price objective for the company from $10.00 to $3.00 in a report on Tuesday, August 31st.
-Finally, Royal Bank of Canada cut their price target on shares of Endo International from $6.00 to $5.00 and set a sector perform rating on the stock in a report on Monday, August 9th.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and three have assigned a buy rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of Hold and an average price target of $6.96.
+Endo International (NASDAQ:ENDP) (TSE:ENL) last announced its quarterly earnings results on Thursday, November 4th.
+The company reported $0.80 earnings per share for the quarter, topping analysts’ consensus estimates of $0.46 by $0.34.
+The firm had revenue of $772.03 million for the quarter, compared to the consensus estimate of $667.94 million.
+Endo International had a negative return on equity of 108.42% and a net margin of 2.30%.
+The business’s revenue was up 21.6% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $0.52 earnings per share.
+Equities analysts forecast that Endo International will post 2.84 EPS for the current fiscal year.

 A hedge fund recently raised its stake in Endo International stock.
-Bank of New York Mellon Corp boosted its holdings in shares of Endo International plc (NASDAQ:ENDP) (TSE:ENL) by 4.7% in the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 2,163,896 shares of the company’s stock after purchasing an additional 97,708 shares during the period.
-Bank of New York Mellon Corp owned about 0.93% of Endo International worth $7,012,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-Institutional investors and hedge funds own 79.45% of the company’s stock.
+Bank of New York Mellon Corp lifted its stake in Endo International plc (NASDAQ:ENDP) (TSE:ENL) by 4.7% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 2,163,896 shares of the company’s stock after buying an additional 97,708 shares during the period.
+Bank of New York Mellon Corp owned approximately 0.93% of Endo International worth $7,012,000 as of its most recent filing with the Securities and Exchange Commission.
+Hedge funds and other institutional investors own 79.45% of the company’s stock.

 About Endo International